 IPART helps NSW residents get safe and reliable services at a fair price.
 We are:

-- the independent pricing regulator for water, energy, public transport and local government
+- the independent pricing regulator for water, public transport and local government

 - the licence administrator of water, electricity and gas

-- the scheme administrator and regulator of the Energy Savings Scheme.
+- the scheme administrator and regulator of the Energy Security Safeguard.

 The review process